alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 }
 ```

 The function mutates `copy`, but `copy` is local.
 The caller cannot observe the intermediate mutation.
-For the same `items` and `item`, the observable result is the same.

 This is different: